subbukg/exchange-rate-service/README.md

 Service that fetches the exchange rate from external service and uses them for currency conversion calculations.

 ## Assumptions:
-  * Considering that external api calls are expensive and to minimize the external calls, the base currency for all the operations in this service is set to EUR ie., `base = EUR`.
+  * considering that external api calls are expensive and to minimize the external calls, the base currency for all the operations in this service is set to EUR ie., `base = EUR`.
    However, this functionality could be altered or extended by setting a base currency other than EUR, if required.
+  * while fetching the exchange rate from the external service, the `scale` is set to ``scale=4``, Exchange rate for any single currency / for conversion value it is set to `scale=2`.
-  * Caffeine Cache is used in this service.
+  * caffeine Cache is used in this service.

 ### Setup